 The next major revision to U.S. bail law came with the Bail Reform Act of 1984, which replaced its 1966 predecessor.
 While the previous Reform Act had helped to overturn discrimination against the poor, it had left open a serious loophole that allowed many dangerous suspects to receive bail as long as they didn’t appear to be flight risks.
 This new law stated that defendants should be held until trial if they’re judged dangerous to the community.
 The law also established new categories of who could be held without bail -- mostly those charged with very serious crimes, repeat offenders, the potentially dangerous and anyone who might be a flight risk.
 And finally, the act stated that those who were eligible for bail had to have a bail hearing.

-For more information on bail and related topics, check out the links on the next page.
+For more information on bail and related topics, check out the links below.

 - "The Bail Process."
 Bail Bond Services. http://www.bailbondservices.com/information.html